nixphp/framework/docs/pages/guard.md

 # Guard

-PHPico includes a central `Guard` class designed to simplify and secure common low-level operations like path validation, output escaping, and CSRF token handling.
+NixPHP includes a central `Guard` class designed to simplify and secure common low-level operations like path validation, output escaping, and CSRF token handling.

 The `Guard` focuses on security-by-default, helping to protect your application against common attack vectors such as Local File Inclusion (LFI), Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).